 The First Wedding in Chicago.

 Ellen Marion Kinzie, the daughter of John Kinzie one of Chicago's founders, married [at 18 years old] Dr. Alexander Wolcott, Jr. (1790-1830) who came to Chicago from Windsor, Connecticut, as an Indian Agent in 1820.
 They married on July 20, 1823.
-Her married name would therefore be Ellen Marion Wolcott.
-The marrage was eight years before the formation of Cook County, and at that time, this unorganized region was attached to Fulton County.
+Her married name would, therefore, be Ellen Marion Wolcott.
+The marriage was eight years before the formation of Cook County, and at that time, this unorganized region was attached to Fulton County.

 The Guest List: